-The State Water Resources Control Board, Division of Drinking Water (DDW) enforces drinking water standards and requires the disinfection of drinking water.
-However, when used in the treatment of drinking water, disinfectants react with naturally-occurring organic and inorganic matter present in water to form chemicals called disinfection byproducts (DBPs).
+- The average level of Haloacetic Acids (HAAs), byproducts of the chlorination of your drinking water, exceeded the maximum contaminant level (MCL) allowed.
+The MCL for HAAs is 60 parts per billion.
+The average of the last four quarterly samples from our water ending in the third quarter of 2017 was 106.6 parts per billion.
+Haloacetic Acids form when chlorine interacts with total organic carbon in the water. - The State Water Resources Control Board, Division of Drinking Water (DDW) enforces drinking water standards and requires the disinfection of drinking water.
+However, when used in the treatment of drinking water, disinfectants react with naturally-occurring organic and inorganic matter present in the water to form chemicals called disinfection byproducts (DBPs).
 DDW has determined that a number of DBPs are a health concern at certain levels of exposure.
-Certain DBPs, including some TTHMs and some HAA5, have been shown to cause cancer in laboratory animals.
+Certain DBPs, including some Trihalomethanes (THMs) and some Haloacetic Acids (HAAs), have been known to cause cancer in laboratory animals.
 Other DBPs have been shown to affect the liver and the nervous system and cause reproductive or developmental effects in laboratory animals.
 Exposure to certain DBPs may produce similar effects in people.
-DDW has set standards to limit exposure to TTHMs, HAAs, and other DBPs.
+DDW has set standards to limit exposure to THMs, HAAs and other DBPs.